Image via unsplash

 The space inside is wide enough that you could fit a queen size bed in the interior.
 There wouldn’t be space for the rest of your family though, so we don’t recommend it.
 That space is considerable for a four-person tent but doesn’t drive up the value of the Taurus significantly.

+The ALPS Mountaineering Taurus receives a four-star rating.
 It can withstand winds, rain, and mud better than most cheap tents.
 The interior changes depending on which model you choose, but tends to be roomy compared to its rivals.
 The Taurus balances quality with the price well, but it is on the high end of what we consider a cheap tent to be.

 The Coleman Sundome is an inexpensive tent that comes in multiple models.
 The designs come sized for two person camping groups, three-person camping groups, four-person groups, and six-person camping.